rossborchers/UnityGitRepositoryManager/README.md

 # UnityGitRepositoryManager

 A git "package" manager for Unity with a focus on ease of use and fast iteration.
-Allows you to include repositories or subfolders of repositories from other projects in your unity project.
+Allows you to include repositories or subfolders of repositories from other projects in your unity project, update and modify them.

 - Add and update repositories
 - Make modifications to repositories and copy changes back to local repo